 A triumphant name if followed by “high.”
 A tragic one if followed by “low.”

 Alaska may be beautiful, but we hear this town is always telling visitors to beat it.
-If you want to make your trip to Alaska way more fun, start with the 20 Ways to Make Travel Less Stressful.
+And before you make your trip to Alaska, check out 30 Smart Ways to Avoid Getting Sick When You Travel.

 C’mon, Arizona, get some self-esteem.
 An easy way to do that?
-Brush up on the 75 Genius Tricks to Make Yourself Instantly Happy.
+Brush up on the 75 Genius Tricks to Get Instantly Happy.